How to manage the shift from full time to freelance work

 ● Working Women’s Handbook – Ideas, Insights and Inspiration for a Successful Creative Career by Phoebe Lovatt

 ● Do Breathe – Calm your mind.
 Find Focus.
 Get Stuff Done by Michael Townsend Williams

 ● The Dots – This is a great online platform which allowed me to promote myself and my work, connect with other creative and marketing professionals and learn about interesting and relevant industry events.

-Louise is a yoga teacher and an experienced brand manager and creative producer.
-She has more than 10 years experience working both in-house for lululemon and Red Bull as well as agency side for Apple, to name a few.
+Louise Gordon is a yoga teacher and an experienced brand manager and creative producer.
 She is a certified vinyasa yoga teacher, teaching public and private classes (currently online) and also collaborates and consults wellbeing and lifestyle brands.
-Louise also writes a weekly email called ‘Purpose Break’ where she offers ideas for how to spend a break that’s more than just a caffeine hit.
-To keep up with what Louise is up to, follow her on Instagram or check out her website.
+Louise also writes a weekly email called ‘Purpose Break’ to make it easier for people in any professional environment to manage their health and wellbeing and to encourage more purposeful, mindful breaks throughout the day.